ryandhasgit/Comedy/Headlines/Moved.md

 we tossed a few scientists into a worm hole and they didtn’t even end the universe #news

 this is a dream job and you have to wake up

+A wildlife expert’s guide to what’s good for your gander

+If I don't ask your Dog's age how will I know how to pet it right